Peter-Opapa/data-warehouse-project/README.md

 1. **Data Architecture** – Designing a modern data warehouse using Medallion Architecture (Bronze, Silver, Gold).
 2. **ETL Pipelines** – Extracting, transforming, and loading data from source systems into the warehouse.
 3. **Data Modeling** – Developing fact and dimension tables optimized for analytical queries.
-4. **Analytics & Reporting** – Creating SQL-based reports and dashboards for actionable insights.

 🎯 This repository demonstrates my skills in: